Neural Nets: Gradient Descent

 Model

-Often it will help to think about this model working on a single sample at a time which merely implies that we index a sample out of and that only results in the prediction for that sample.
+Often it will help to think about this model working on a single sample at a time which merely implies that we index a sample out of XX and that only results in the prediction for that sample.

 Function to Minimize